Seagate/cortx-hare/README.md

 ## Singlenode setup

-Download Consul binary to your Linux VM and put it some directory from the PATH (e.g., `/usr/local/bin/`).
+Download Consul binary to your Linux VM and put it at some directory from the PATH (e.g., `/usr/local/bin/`).

 0. Prepare the node:
    ```sh